 About the Graduate Program

-Our 80 student graduate program offers two distinct degrees: the MA in History and the MA in Public History.
-However, both degree programs require a strong foundation in traditional history, and regardless of their degree program all first year students must take two courses: Introduction to Historiography in the fall and Historical Writing in the spring.
-The distribution of students across the two programs varies from year to year, depending on the relative strength of the respective pools and the number of students who accept offers of admission to each program.
-For detailed information about the course of study, please review the Graduate Handbook.
+Our 80 student graduate program offers three distinct degrees: the MA in History, the MA in Public History, and the PhD in Public History.
+All three degree programs require a strong foundation in traditional history, and regardless of their degree program all first-year students must take two courses: Introduction to Historiography (HI 597) in the fall and Historical Writing (HI 598) in the spring.
+The distribution of students across the three programs varies from year to year, depending on the relative strength of the respective pools and the number of students who accept offers of admission to each program.

-Because we are a relatively small graduate program, the faculty is able to give considerable personal attention to our students.
+Because we are a relatively small graduate program, the faculty is able to provide considerable personal attention to our students.
 The benefits of this approach are manifest in the numbers of our History MAs who successfully apply to PhD programs and in the the high rate of job placement of our Public History MAs.
-(To locate and contact our alumni, move your cursor to the left and click on Where Are We Now?)
 The benefits of our personal attention to our students can also be seen the numbers of our MA students who have presented, with departmental travel support, the results of their research at major national and international conferences.